HTML-CSS-Designers/homepagedesign/README.md

 logo.png
 home.png - Download here please: http://www.mediafire.com/download/d0g5enkllhg7yll/images.rar  .
 Unzip it in the the zip you downloaded.
 NOTE: No php/java functions are scripted.
 Its only homepage theme not built as clicking but possible in features.
+Availible with installation file .
+Open it with notepad and do what is written in it!
 HIRING

 Hiring is on just pull a request with your info and your accepted maybe.
 Good luck in it .